 A great hybrid board that will cover you from around thigh high to a few feet overhead.
 Step outside of the box with the Evil Twin!

-LOST EVIL TWIN DIMENSIONS
+Jost EVIL TWIN DIMENSIONS

 Need some inspiration on the Evil Twin?
-Watch the Lost team rider, Mason Ho, ride the Evil Twin in Hawaii.
+Watch the Jost team rider, Mason Ho, ride the Evil Twin in Hawaii.
 He starts off riding it with Mark Richards Twin setup, and then rides as a single with two of the MR trailer side fins.

-Lost's Description of the Evil Twin:
+Jost's Description of the Evil Twin:

 "The EVIL TWIN.
 In addition to its convertible, multi-fin, adjustability, the most unique feature is its elevated “e-wing”.
 I was turned on to (and taught to shape) elevated wings by Max McDonald.
 Max developed them in conjunction with the Campbell Brother’s Bonzer designs.
 Over the last decade we have used e-wings exclusively in our Japan specific line of small wave boards, with great success,